 Home security is important for any home, and between wireless security cameras and window alarms, it’s easy to set up a DIY system that works for you.
-If you’re particularly worried about the lower levels on your home, burglar bars are one popular way to stop someone from breaking in.
+If you’re particularly worried about the lower levels on your home, window security bars and or burglar bars are one popular way to stop someone from breaking in.
 But are burglar bars legal?
 Let’s take a look at how burglar bars are used and what to know about potential restrictions.

 Risks and Benefits of Burglar Bars

 The obvious benefit of a burglar bar is that your home won’t be an easy target for someone who wants to quickly access a targeted home through the window.
 However, for all their home security benefits, protection bars for windows also mean it’s harder for you to get out of your home from the inside.
 In cases of emergency where you can’t exit via the door, you may not be able to escape through a window if there are burglar bars installed.
 The U.S. Fire Administration warns against the risk of death due to burglar bars that don’t have a mechanism for opening from the inside.
 The fire hazards related to burglar bars have brought about new legal implications for using this security measure on your home.